The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: -algebras of type

+$\WW_\mathfrak{g}$ symmetry has appeared in other 6d $\NN=(2,0)$ theoretical contexts, the most famous of which being the AGT correspondence \cite{Gaiotto:2009we, Alday:2009aq,Wyllard:2009hg}, where a 6d (2,0) theory of type $\mathfrak{g}$ is compactified on a complex curve $\CC$ and its remaining four non-compact directions are subjected to an $\Omega_{\epsilon_1,\epsilon_2}$ deformation.
+The correspondence relates the partition function of the resulting theory to correlators in a Toda theory exhibiting $\WW_\mathfrak{g}$ symmetry and a central charge that matches \eqref{eq:6d2dc} when $\epsilon_1=\epsilon_2$.
+Further evidence that the $\WW$-algebra conjecture of \cite{Beem:2014kka} is compatible with this structure includes \cite{Cordova:2016cmu}, which derives the aforementioned Toda theory via a dimensional reduction of the (2,0) theory on $S^4$ as well as \cite{Bobev:2020vhe}, which provides an alternative derivation of the $\WW_\mathfrak{g}$ algebra discussed in this work using an $\Omega_{\epsilon_1,\epsilon_2}$ deformation of the holomorphic topological twist of the (2,0) theory.

-In the following subsections, we will briefly review the VOA bootstrap, before elucidating the $\WW$-algebras conjecturally related to (2,0) theories of type $\mathfrak{g}$.
+In the following subsections, we will briefly review the VOA bootstrap, before elucidating the $\WW$-algebras conjecturally related to (2,0) theories of type $\mathfrak{g}$\footnote{Shortly after this work was released, two papers \cite{Gaberdiel:2025eaf,Bonetti:2025kan} appeared, which analyzed the super $\WW$-algebras that arise in the chiral algebra reduction of 4d $\NN=4$ SCFTs using similar VOA bootstrap techniques.}.
 In Appendix \ref{VOAbootstrapconstraints}, we list the explicit $\WW_{A_{N-1}}$ and $\WW_{D_{N}}$ structure constant relations appearing in the correlators studied in this work\footnote{These relations match those appearing in \cite{Prochazka:2014gqa,Prochazka:2019yrm}, however our results for $\WW_N$ are without the normalization or orthogonality conventions of \cite{Prochazka:2014gqa}, some of which are awkward from a 6d perspective.}.
 In addition, we present associativity relations for some low-lying structure constants in the $\WW$-algebras of exceptional type $E_6,E_7,E_8$.